T: +1 (713) 659 5200

-Whether holding medical device manufacturers accountable to make safer products, taking on companies that expose workers and their families to asbestos, or fighting for those who have been devastated by unsafe products or the negligence of others, Mark Lanier and the attorneys at The Lanier Law Firm continue to earn a reputation as nationwide litigation leaders in personal injury law.
-In addition to his considerable expertise on behalf of those who have been injured through no fault of their own, Mark also is regularly called on by companies from a variety of industries to represent them in business disputes and high-stakes litigation.
+Whether representing multinational corporations in complex business disputes, holding medical device manufacturers accountable to make safer products, taking on companies that exposed workers to asbestos, or fighting for those who have been devastated by unsafe products or the negligence of others, Mark Lanier and the attorneys at The Lanier Law Firm have earned international recognition, with record verdicts in courtrooms throughout the United States.

 In July 2018, Mr. Lanier secured one of the largest verdicts in plaintiffs’ personal injury history, a nearly $4.7 billion verdict on behalf of 22 women who developed ovarian cancer as a result of longtime use of asbestos-laced talcum powder made by Johnson & Johnson.